You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 • Read the full tmux manual (man page): man tmux covers all features and options.

-For focused task recipes, see the tmux how-to guides when available, and for complete command listings, rely on the tmux manual.
+For task recipes, see the tmux how-to guides when available.
+For complete command listings, consult the tmux manual.
 This tutorial covers core workflows; use it alongside the manual.

-tmux becomes more powerful with regular use.
-Begin with simple sessions, then add panes and windows as needed.
+tmux grows more powerful with regular use.
+Start with simple sessions, then add panes and windows as needed.

 Quick Reference

-Use this quick reference as a cheat sheet while practicing the steps above.
-These tables are intended to support the tutorial, not replace the tmux manual.
+Use this quick reference while practicing the steps above.
+These tables support the tutorial; they do not replace the tmux manual.

 These shortcuts assume the default prefix Ctrl-b.
 If you changed your prefix (for example, to Ctrl-a in your ~/.tmux.conf), substitute your prefix key wherever you see Ctrl-b.